sk2589822/Exhentai-Enhancer/README.md

 ### Features

-1. Load all images sequentially if the there are more than one page.
+1. Load all images sequentially if the there are more than one page
-   \*Could disable by unticking `Enable auto redirect to Multi-Page Viewer` in tampermonkey menu

-2. Show pop-up in same page instead of window popup when click `Archive Download` or `Torrent Download`.
+2. Show pop-up in same page instead of window popup when click `Archive Download` or `Torrent Download`
-   \*Could disable by unticking `Enable better download popup` in tampermonkey menu

-3. Download torrent directly if there is only 1 torrent.
+3. Download torrent directly if there is only 1 torrent
-   \*Could disable by unticking `Enable better download popup` in tampermonkey menu

-4. Go to next/prev row if mouse wheel on images container.
+4. Go to next/prev row if mouse wheel on images container
-   \*Could disable by unticking `Enable scroll by row` in tampermonkey menu

 ## Multi-Page Viewer Enhancer
 works on:
 1. url match `https://e(x)hentai.org/mpv/*/*`
 2. settings -> Multi-Page Viewer -> Always use the Multi-Page Viewer? -> Yup
-   \*Could disable all featuingres by untick `Enable Multi-Page Viewer enhancer` in tampermonkey menu

 ### Features

-1. Append current index & page count to image info.
+1. Append current index & page count to image info

-2. Show thumbs when mouse close to/hover thumbs(remember to open thumbs in settings).
+2. Show thumbs when mouse close to/hover thumbs(remember to open thumbs in settings)

-3. Page elevator.
+3. Page elevator

-4. Images resizer (Currently 100%, 125%, 150%, 175%, 200% of browser height).
+4. Images resizer (Currently 100%, 125%, 150%, 175%, 200% of browser height)

-5. Rotate image.
+5. Rotate image

+6. Prevent image removal *disabled by default
+  > The original script of exhentai would remove the images which are too far from your current scroll.
+    So if you scroll back to the images that have been removed.
+It might be flashing because although your browser has cached the image but still have to re-render it.

-6. Auto redirect to Multi-Page Viewer if in Single-Page Viewer(url match `https://exhentai.org/s/*/*`)
+7. Auto redirect to Multi-Page Viewer if in Single-Page Viewer(url match `https://exhentai.org/s/*/*`)
-   \*(Could disabled from youingr tampermonkey menu - Enable auto redirect to Multi-Page Viewer)*

 ## Front Page Enhancer
 works on: